|The Roles of Microtubules

 Tau is a microtubule-associated protein.
 It can also interact with EB1/3 (Sayas et al., 2015).
 Thus, Tau may increase excitability by interfering with the association between microtubules and the membrane.
 This explains why in animal models Tau reduction or knockout attenuates hyperexcitability (Holth et al., 2013; DeVos et al., 2013; Li et al., 2014).

 In the Tau protein, the repeat region is the microtubule binding domain.
 Thus, the 4R Tau should bind to the microtubule more tightly (Bunker et al., 2004), and prevent microtubule association with the membrane more effectively than the 3R Tau.
-As a result, the 4R Tau should have greater impact on enhancing excitability than the 3R Tau.
-Excessive 4R Tau may lead to hyperexcitability, which could be the origin of neurodegeneration.
+Therefore, the 4R Tau should have greater impact on enhancing excitability than the 3R Tau.
+Elevated 4R Tau may lead to hyperexcitability, which could be the origin of neurodegeneration.

 For more than three decades, the evidence (Matsumoto and Sakai, 1979) that microtubules might play a role in neuronal excitability has been largely ignored.
 This situation was changed a few years ago, when several groups provided direct evidence for the involvement of microtubule-associated protein Tau in excitability (Holth et al., 2013; DeVos et al., 2013; Li et al., 2014).
 Since then, further evidence continues to accumulate.
 The microtubule-depolymerizing agent nocodazole has been demonstrated to reduce burst activity and seizure severity (Carletti et al., 2016).
 Very recently, Hatch et al. (2017) showed that the hyperphosphorylated Tau could reduce excitability by modulating AIS in a microtubule-dependent manner.
-This finding supports the MT model that the excitability may be regulated by the microtubules at AIS.
-However, Hatch et al. attributed the reduced excitability to the relocation of AIS away from the soma, whereas the MT model suggests that the reduced excitability is due to the negative charges on microtubules.
+This finding supports MTME which centers on the microtubules at AIS.
+However, Hatch et al. attributed the reduced excitability to the relocation of AIS away from the soma, whereas MTME suggests that the reduced excitability is due to the modulation of Tau on microtubule dynamics.

 The shift of AIS away from the soma does not necessarily attenuate excitability.
 There are two competing factors.
 On one hand, a more distal AIS will increase the voltage attenuation from synapses to AIS which is the initiation site of action potentials.
 As a result, the possibility for AIS potential to reach the threshold is decreased.
 On the other hand, the large somatodendritic membrane area acts as a current sink for sodium current generated in the AIS.
 A more distal AIS would reduce the current flow, thereby increasing the local depolarization at the AIS (Hamada et al., 2016).
 For pyramidal neurons (used in the study of Hatch et al.), computer modeling indicates that a more distally located AIS should enhance, rather than reduce, excitability.
 However, due to the two opposite factors, the change in excitability by AIS relocation is only modest (Gulledge and Bravo, 2016).